Betula utilis

-Betula utilis, the Himalayan birch or bhojpatra (from भूर्ज bhūrjá), is a deciduous tree native to the Western Himalayas, growing at elevations up to 4500 m.
+Betula utilis, the Himalayan birch or bhojpatra (from भूर्ज bhūrjá), is a deciduous tree native to the Himalayas, Central Asia, and China, growing at elevations up to 4500 m.
 The Latin specific epithet utilis means "useful", and refers to the many uses of the different parts of the tree.
 The white, paper-like bark was used in ancient times as a writing surface for manuscripts of Sanskrit literature.
 It is still used as paper for the writing of mantras, with the bark placed in an amulet and worn for protection.
 Selected varieties are used for landscaping throughout the world, even while some areas of its native habitat are being lost due to overuse of the tree for firewood.

 Taxonomy

 Betula utilis was described and named by botanist David Don in his Prodromus Florae Nepalensis (1825), from specimens collected by Nathaniel Wallich in Nepal in 1820.
 Betula jacquemontii (Spach), first described and named in 1841, was later found to be a variety of B. utilis, and is now Betula utilis var. jacquemontii.